Reconquering Bell sampling on qudits: stabilizer learning and testing, quantum pseudorandomness bounds, and more: Stabiliser state testing

 \section{Stabiliser state testing}

 Gross, Nezami, and Walter~\cite{gross2021schur} developed a stabiliser testing algorithm for qudits (for all $d\geq 2$) which distinguishes between a stabiliser state and a state with stabiliser fidelity at most $1-\varepsilon$ using $O(1/\varepsilon)$ copies, which we review.
 For qubits, their algorithm is quite simple: perform Bell difference sampling to obtain $\mathbf{x}\in\mathbb{F}_2^{2n}$, measure the Weyl operator $\mathcal{W}_{\mathbf{x}}$ twice, and check whether the outcomes are equal or not.
+For large enough $\varepsilon$, their algorithm thus employs only $6$ copies of $|\psi\rangle$, which is known to be almost optimal~\cite{damanik2018optimality}.
 Their algorithm for higher dimensions, however, does not have a simple interpretation.
 The authors introduced the operator

 and showed that it possesses all the required properties for stabiliser testing.
 We are interested in exploring such operator in more details, so we review some of its properties. \begin{lemma}[\cite{gross2021schur}] Let $\mathcal{V}_r \triangleq d^{-n}\sum_{\mathbf{x}\in\mathbb{Z}_d^{2n}}(\mathcal{W}_{\mathbf{x}}\otimes \mathcal{W}_{\mathbf{x}}^\dagger)^{\otimes r}$.
 For $r\geq 2$ such that $\operatorname{gcd}(d,r) = 1$, $\mathcal{V}_r$ is a Hermitian unitary.
 As a consequence, the operator $\Pi_{r}^+ = \frac{1}{2}(\mathbf{I} + \mathcal{V}_r)$ is a projector and the binary POVM $\{\Pi_{r}^+, \mathbf{I} - \Pi_{r}^+\}$ can be implemented in $O(nr)$ time. \end{lemma} \begin{proof} It is easy to see that the operator $\mathcal{V}_r$ is Hermitian by a change of index.
 Moreover, $\mathcal{V}_r$ is unitary, since